fiirefly24/belajar-python/definition.md

     A collection of {key:value} pairs ordered and changeable.
     No duplicates

+## Function
+    A block of reusable code
+    place () after the function name to invoke it

 # ANY TIPS
 ## print(f{variable})
     use f in print so we can call the variable inside the quotes.